oyvindeh/ucss/README.md

 visited with specific parameters, you have to include it in pages.include.
 * When crawling, pages that are not linked to in other pages will not be checked.
 You may add them to pages.include.
+* Style sheets are only fetched as a non-logged in user.

 #### At-rules
 All at-rules are ignored, except @media: All the content inside media queries